Joursoir/ufm/README.md

 # UEFI File Manager (UFM)
-A dual pane file manager with a text based user interface for UEFI environment.
+A dual pane file manager with a text based user interface for UEFI Shell environment (requires v2.0 or higher).
+The application is based on the [TianoCore EDK II](https://www.tianocore.org/) development environment.
 Distributed under the BSD-2-Clause Plus Patent License.

-_Requires EFI Shell v2.0 and above for correct work_
+## Features:

+* Support all available text-modes on standard output
+* Work with devices that support the Simple File System Protocol
+* Execute an application
+* Use internal `edit` and `hexedit` editors
+* Copy, create, move/rename, remove files/directories

 ## Installation:
 1) Move all files from Library to ShellPkg/Library